storecloudproject/blockfin/datastructures/README.md

 Fig. 4 — Different stages of block transformation

 At launch, the genesis block is created with the genesis information.
-Since BlockFin is a PoS blockchain, the identities of first set of miners is captured in the genesis block.
+Since BlockfinBFT is a PoS blockchain, the identities of first set of miners is captured in the genesis block.
 Each miner has the following publicly identifiable information.

 1. Public key — The public key of the miner, so the signatures produced by the miner can be verified with it.